 Hedging your physical portfolio with CFD trading

-If you have already invested in an existing portfolio of physical shares and think they may lose some of their value over the short term, you can use a CFD hedging strategy.
-By short-selling the same shares as CFDs, you can try and make a profit from the short-term downtrend to offset any loss from your existing portfolio.
+If you have already invested in an existing portfolio of physical shares and wonder they would lost value in short term, this is when CFD hedging strategy comes into play.
+By short selling the same shares as CFDs, you can have an opportunity to make profit from the short-term price decline to hedge against any losses from your existing portfolio.

-For example, say you hold Apple shares in your portfolio; you could hold a short position or short sell the equivalent value of your stocks with CFDs.
-Then, if Apple’s share price falls in the underlying market, the loss in value of your physical share portfolio could potentially be offset by the profit made on your short-selling CFD trade.
-You could then close out your CFD trade to secure your profit as the short-term downtrend comes to an end and the value of your physical shares starts to rise again.
+For example, you hold Apple shares, you could short sell them at the equivalent value of the Apple stocks with CFDs.
+In case if Apple’s share value falls below in the underlying market, the loss in the value of the underlying physical stock could potentially offset the profit you made by short selling the CFD trade.
+You have the choice to close out your CFD trade to secure your profit as the short-term decline ends and the value of your physical AAPL stocks continues to rise again

 Profit and loss

-To calculate the profit or loss earned from a CFD trade, you multiply the position (total number of contracts) by the value of each contract (expressed per point of movement).
-You then multiply that figure by the difference in points between the price when you opened the contract and when you closed it.
+The profit or loss from a CFD trade results from multiplying the total number of contracts by the contract value of each contract.
+Then multiplying that number by the difference in points between the price when the contract is opened and when it is closed.

-When the contract is closed you will receive or pay the difference between the closing value and the opening value of the CFD and/or the underlying asset(s).
-If the difference is positive, the CFD provider pays you.
-If the difference is negative, you must pay the CFD provider.
+After contract closure you must receive or pay the price difference between the closing value and opening value of the CFD and/or the underlying assets.
+The CFD provider is obligated to pay you if the difference is positive. if the difference is negative, you need to pay the CFD provider..

 Disclaimer: The content published above has been prepared by CFI for informational purposes only and should not be considered as investment advice.
 Any view expressed does not constitute a personal recommendation or solicitation to buy or sell.
 The information provided does not have regard to the specific investment objectives, financial situation, and needs of any specific person who may receive it, and is not held out as independent investment research and may have been acted upon by persons connected with CFI.
 Market data is derived from independent sources believed to be reliable, however, CFI makes no guarantee of its accuracy or completeness, and accepts no responsibility for any consequence of its use by recipients.